lgrammel/js-agent/README.md

-## Autodev
+## GPTAgent.js

-An automated software developer working in a Docker container.
+An automated agent working in a Docker container.
+Extensible and written in avaScript/TypeScript.

 It acts as a JavaScript/TypeScript developer right now, but can be extended to other languages.